loveencounterflow/intertype/README.md

-* (**dB**) If the declaration is a non-empty string, try to interpret it as the name of another type in the same typespace as the type being declared and use that types ISA method and other settings; this effectively makes the new type an alias of an existing one. *Note* As such the ability to define aliases is not very helpful, but it tuns out to be handy when declaring field types of objects.
+* (**dB**) If the declaration is a non-empty string, try to interpret it as the name of another type in the same typespace as the type being declared and use that types ISA method and other settings; this effectively makes the new type an alias of an existing one. *Note* As such the ability to define aliases is not very helpful, but it turns out to be handy when declaring field types of objects.
 * (**dC**) Using a type object (from another typespace) has the same effect as using a type name (from the same typespace); again, this is handy to declare that e.g. field `quantity` of type `ingredient` should be a `float` according to an existing declaration.